nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-12-06-about-systemverilog-process-and-fork.md

 nav_order: 3
 ---

-# About systemverilog process and fork join
+# About Systemverilog process and fork join
-In systemverilog, we can group statements into blocks and there are two ways to do so.
+In Systemverilog, we can group statements into blocks and there are two ways to do so.
 The first way is groups them into `begin`-`end` block, where statements are executed sequentially.
 The other way is to use the `fork`-`join` block, also called parallel block.
 In this block, all statements are executed concurrently.
 This post will share how to use this `fork`-`join` block and some of its practical cases.
 {: .fs-5 .fw-500 }